ympbyc/Carrot/README.md

 Binds the *expression* to the *name*.
 If one or more parameters( *identifier ...* ) are given, they can be used in the *expression* to refer to the values the function is applied to. `=u` directs the compiler not to type-check the function body.

 Multiple functions can share a name.
-In which case their type must differ.
+In which case their types must differ.

 **code 5** *defining a `map` function*